-5.2.1 Archaeology is a continually diminishing resource and can provide unambiguous evidence of past activity in an area.
+- 6.2.1 Archaeology is a continually diminishing resource and can provide unambiguous evidence of past activity in an area.
 Any below ground work undertaken within the study area may encounter archaeological deposits and features and without the recording of such finds there is a likelihood that crucial information will be destroyed.
-While no field investigation has been undertaken to date over the survey area, the evidence presented in the present interim study suggests that there is a reasonable potential for the survival of archaeological deposits.
-However, it is not possible to gauge the impact of any development without the implementation of further archaeological investigation, as the surface expression, nature and significance of the deposits or features is unknown at this time.
+The evidence presented in the study suggests that there is a reasonable potential for the survival of archaeological deposits within the assessment area and any development will directly impact upon any archaeological features or deposits, including access roads and landscaping of outlying areas. - 6.2.2 The most important extant site in the assessment area is the Old School House (Site 01), a seventeenth century building of Listed Grade II status and of potential local archaeological importance.
+There are also possible below-ground remains of Pinfold House (Site 02), extant remains of possible medieval strip-field boundaries (Site 46), and extensive evidence of marl pitting (Sites 04, 10, 39, 44, 45, 47-54, 56 and 57).